Pablit0x/QuickNotes/README.md

 - **Note Search**: Users can quickly search for specific notes by title or content, enabling them to locate the information they need efficiently.

 ---

-Thank you for considering QuickNotes, the Kotlin Multiplatform Note App.
-It aims to simplify your note-taking process and enhance your productivity.